Office in Engineering Building, Room 202

 Registration as a Professional Engineer

 Each department maintains its own standards and program requirements for student professional development.
-Additionally all students in the College of Engineering are required to attend a minimum number of workshops provided by the College’s Professional Learning Institute.
+Additionally all students in the Walter Scott, Jr. College of Engineering are required to attend a minimum number of workshops provided by the College’s Professional Learning Institute.

 Students may be admitted to a specific undergraduate major in this college or as undecided engineering freshmen (Engineering Open Option).
 Undecided engineering students must specify their choice of major prior to registration for the sophomore year.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, the college may find it necessary to limit enrollment in some majors.
 The undecided engineering student who wishes to transfer to one of these majors may be at a disadvantage when demand exceeds capacity.
 In general, students are better served by selecting one of the college’s majors at admission and then changing majors, if necessary, rather than entering as undecided freshmen.